Georgia-Tech-Off-Road/GTOR-DAQ/Guides/DevelopmentGuide.md

 **Once you have a clean commit history, create a pull request of your project branch to main for review.**

 # Project Stage 3: Development
 At this point you should have clear objectives and a timeline for this project and have done most of the research necessary.
-It should be relatively straightforward from programming from here!
+It should be relatively straightforward programming from here!
 If you feel that you need more hands on deck, now is a good time to get more people involved.

 #### Git Protocols
 **All commits in this phase should be titled Develop:[Commit Title].
 Update your codebase regularly with** `git pull`.
 You should push to GitHub good commits, that means clear titles and commit messages.
 When you feel that you have a coherent assortment of commits, create a pull request of your project branch to main.
 This should be done every 30 min-4 development hours.
 The goal is to present a clear, coherent contribution that can be reviewed efficiently.